1MahdiR/Deductive-Fault-Simulator/README.md

 $ python3 main.py [circuit file] [true-value simulation input file] [deductive fault simulation input file]
 ```

 I also included a `test_vector_generator.py` script for large circuits.
 It reads a circuit file and generates two input files, `true_value_input.txt` and `deductive_fault_input.txt`.
-And this is to use it:
+And this is how to use it:
 ```
 $ python3 test_vector_generator.py [circuit file]
 ```